dictionaries

 the terminal shows AssertionError

-the update method changes the value for an existing key in a dictionary.
+the update_ method adds the key-value pairs from the given dictionary to the existing one.
 I change the expectation to match

 self.assertEqual(